top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/2_2_1_wheel_calibration.md

 # Wheel calibration

-Assigned: Andrea
+Assigned: Andrea Daniele

 <div class='requirements' markdown='1'>

 Requires: You can run the joystick demo remotely.
 The procedure is documented in [](#rc-launched-remotely).

-Results: Calibrate the wheels of your Duckiebot such that it goes in a straight line when you command it to.
+Results:  Calibrate the wheels of the Duckiebot such that it goes in a straight line when you command it to.
 Set the maximum speed of the Duckiebot.

 </div>